Reports and Dashboards

 # Select Neodash report

-In the following sections the current neodash reports are briefly described, and first tab of each report holds a short ReadMe instruction as well.
+In the following sections the current neodash reports are briefly described, and the first tab of each report holds a short ReadMe instruction as well.

 # Activity Library Dashboard

-Additionally to the Application, a Neo4j Dashboard is available to browse and understand biomedical concepts which are the activities in the StudyBuilder.
+In addition to the Application, a Neo4j Dashboard is available to browse and understand biomedical concepts which are the activities in the OpenStudyBuilder.

-Within the StudyBuilder application, you can define and see the activities in the "Library" -> "Concepts" -> "Activities" part.
+Within the OpenStudyBuilder application, you can define and see the activities in the "Library" -> "Concepts" -> "Activities" part.

 The activities are managed in groups and subgroups.
 Whereas the "Activity" can be viewed as an "umbrella" that defines all general attributes, the "ActivityInstance" is the detailed specification of the logical observation.
 This includes reference to context and qualifier values.
 For example, the ActivityInstance includes references to ADaM BDS PARAM/PARAMCD or column name in ADSL, it also includes internal unique identification as well as internal topic code.
 This detailed specification will enable unique identification of source data, representation in SDTM by several qualifiers, and representation in ADaM BDS by PARAMCD value.